| Walk With the Doc

 Lifestyle As Medicine

-The Stone Age, Bronze Age, Nuclear Age, and
+Age, Bronze Age, Nuclear Age, and Industrial Age

-Perhaps these periods are called ages because it
+periods are called ages because it took ages to

-be something we have worked through.
-Adapting to
+we have worked through.
+Adapting to the Industrial

-the Industrial Age has the look of a work in
+Age has the look of a work in progress.
+Similarly,

-technologies in less time than it took to get the
+time than it took to get the Stone Age resolved.

 Today’s evolving technologies challenge us